 Advice casework for disabled adults, especially those with mental health problems.
 Welfare benefits, housing problems, community care issues and some areas of debt.
 Initial advice and information on a range of other subjects.
 They can provide home visits for people unable to attend their office.
-They also run a sports project and service for stroke survivors.
+Employment support for disabled people in work and those looking for work.
+They also run a sports and social activities project.